 Any Arkansas notary public in good standing is eligible to apply for an electronic notary commission.
-The application will be done through an online amendment.

 All applicants for an electronic notary commission must complete eNotary specific training through the Arkansas Secretary of State's Office and pass a required exam.